 Knee osteoarthritis is experienced out of different reasons.

 Age is a factor.
 Losing some vitamins and minerals in our body increases* through time and this includes those which aid our bone for optimal performance.

 There are also other diseases that can cause knee osteoarthritis.
 Bleeding joints caused by hemophilia damages them.
 An occurrence of bone death due to diseases that blocks blood supply is also a factor.
 Diabetes is also being pointed out as one cause for this type of arthritis.
-Other type of arthritis can also lead to be a culprit.
-This include gout, which is where uric acid causes joint inflammation, and pseudogout, which is caused by the build up of called calcium pyrophosphate dihydrate (CPPD).
+Another type of arthritis can also lead to be a culprit.
+This includes gout, which is where uric acid causes joint inflammation, and pseudogout, which is caused by the build-up of called calcium pyrophosphate dihydrate (CPPD).

 Signs that you are Stricken by Knee Osteoarthritis

 Knee osteoarthritis is not difficult to diagnose as this has signs and symptoms that can easily be detected.
 As its level progresses, these symptoms get worse over time as well.